jrdurham/SermonAudioServiceRecorder/README.md

 <br>

-Service Recorder utilizes the [SermonAudio Python Module](https://pypi.org/project/sermonaudio/) and [CustomTkinter](https://customtkinter.tomschimansky.com/) to assist in recording sermons and automate the process of uploading them to SermonAudio.
+Service Recorder utilizes the [SermonAudio Python Module](https://pypi.org/project/sermonaudio/) and [CustomTkinter](https://customtkinter.tomschimansky.com/) to assist in recording audio during church services and automate the process of uploading them to SermonAudio.

 ## What Service Recorder Does